 Dr. Paul L. Dionne is a member of the American Academy of Dental Sleep Medicine (AADSM), the only non-profit professional association dedicated exclusively to the practice of dental sleep medicine.
+He currently holds the "Qualified Dentist" designation from the AADSM and is Board eligible for the AADSM.
+Dr. Dionne has also completed a mini residency on the treatment of Obstructive Sleep Apnea through Tufts Dental School.
 Dr. Dionne helps treat snoring and obstructive sleep apnea with oral appliance therapy, an effective treatment that is covered by most insurance plans.
 AADSM membership provides Dr. Dionne with access to educational resources and practice management tools that help him better serve his patients by providing the highest quality of care in the treatment of snoring and obstructive sleep apnea.
 For more information about AADSM, visit www.aadsm.org.

 Obstructive Sleep Apnea

 Obstructive sleep apnea occurs when your muscles relax during sleep, allowing the soft tissue to collapse and block the airway.
 As a result, sleep apnea causes you to stop breathing up to hundreds of times a night for anywhere from a few seconds to more than a minute.
 Snoring, excessive daytime sleepiness, memory problems, irritability, fatigue and insomnia are all signs that you could be losing shut-eye to sleep apnea.
 If left untreated, sleep apnea can be a potentially life threatening condition.
 It can increase the risk for other serious health problems such as high blood pressure, stroke, heart disease, diabetes, obesity, depression and impotence.